dumpstring/additiveanimator/README.md

 ## Installation

-To use the `AdditiveAnimator` class, require the module within your script as follows:
+To use the `AdditiveAnimator` class, grab a release from [releases](https://github.com/dumpstring/additiveanimator/releases/latest) & require the module within your script as follows:

 ```lua
 local AdditiveAnimator = require(path.to.AdditiveAnimator)